ASquare010/Chat-With-Data/agent_prompt/orchestrator.md

 Adapt your language and analysis based on the provided insights, metadata, and sample columns.

+### User Interaction:

+User might as unclear, confusing or vague, try to answer the question by understanding the conversation context.

 ### Data-Driven Analysis:

 Use the insights and metadata to explain findings, clarify observations, and provide recommendations.